sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 <br/>

 ### <a id="unique-examples">Unique Training Examples</a>
-Examples of unique traffic signs for every class from training dataset is shown on the figure below.
+Examples of unique traffic signs for every class from training dataset are shown on the figure below.

 ![43 unique examples](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/43_unique_examples.png)